pinax/django-mailer/README.rst

 django-mailer
 -------------

 ``django-mailer`` is a reusable Django app for queuing the sending of email.
+It works by storing email in the database for later sending.

 Requirements
 ------------